Clarity-Digital-Twin/brain-go-brrr/TUEV_IMPLEMENTATION_SPEC.md

     # Spike: 0.5-0.65 seconds (150ms)
     # Should label as 'spsw' not 'bckg'

+def test_spike_priority():
+    """Test that spikes get priority when sufficient."""
+    # Window with 200ms spike, 300ms artifact
+    # Should label as 'spsw' (spike priority)

 def test_argmax_overlap():
-    """Test that longest overlap wins."""
+    """Test that longest overlap wins (when no spike priority)."""
-    # Window with 200ms spike, 300ms artifact
+    # Window with 50ms spike, 300ms artifact
-    # Should label as 'artf'
+    # Should label as 'artf' (spike too short for priority)

 def test_minimum_duration():
     """Test that <100ms events are ignored."""